JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     /home/sysop/test_file.txt

-Being able to get to content quickly & easily via the command line is invaluable.
+Being able to get to content quickly and easily via the command line is invaluable.
 And `locate` will help make your life working in the command line a bit easier.

-### <a name="install_postfix_and_mail_tools"></a> Install ‘postfix’ & related mail tools.
+### <a name="install_postfix_and_mail_tools"></a> Install ‘postfix’ and related mail tools.

 Most any Unix server should have basic mail transfer agent (MTA) capabilities.
-And that is where `postfix` & `mailutils` come into play.
+And that is where `postfix` and `mailutils` come into play.

-The software tool `postfix` is a great mail transfer agent that’s easy to use, quite powerful & is the one of the most commonly used Unix mail transfer agents out there.
-The items that comprise the core of `mailutils` are some simple & useful tools that can make managing your server’s mail subsystem a bit easier.
+The software tool `postfix` is a great mail transfer agent that’s easy to use, quite powerful and is the one of the most commonly used Unix mail transfer agents out there.
+The items that comprise the core of `mailutils` are some simple and useful tools that can make managing your server’s mail subsystem a bit easier.
 To install them, run the following `aptitude` command:

     sudo aptitude install postfix mailutils